vestrel00/contacts-android/README.md

       - Not including features that require post v1 functions
     - Find bugs in API
   - Use Pixel 3a API 30 native Contacts app as reference
-  - Work required to be done for this version;
+  - Remaining work to be done for this version;
     - Create/edit/view contact screen
       - Select group memberships
       - Choose account to associate with the new (raw) contact (create-only)